blinky101/blinky_lpc43xx/docs/tutorial_part2.md

 * a data_section_table: a table with one entry: the properties of the `.data` section
 * a bss_section_table: another table with one entry: the properties of the `.bss` section

-We must also store some metadata so that our startup code knows where the *.data* and *.bss* sections are.
-To do this, we change the *.text* section to include a table of data and bss sections:
+After adding the section table, the *.text* section looks like this:

 ```
 .text : ALIGN(4)